-The percentage of women who enrol in or graduate from universities in science is relatively equal at approximately 57%, compared to 30% in engineering and 35% in computing/IT.
+The percentage of women who enrol in or graduate from universities in science is relatively equal at approximately 57%, compared to 30% in engineering and 35% in computing or IT.

 But the percentage of women who then pursue careers in STEM is much lower – for example, the percentage of women IT professionals is only 27%.

-The programme reaches out to girls, in particular, girls from disadvantaged and marginalised backgrounds, aged 10-16, to encourage them to take up STEM subjects in their higher education and careers, thus paving the way for a more gender equal society.
+The programme reaches out to girls, in particular, girls from underserved communities, aged 10-16, to encourage them to take up STEM subjects in their higher education and careers, thus paving the way for a more gender equal society.

-The programme reaches out to 4,500 girls each year, and it consists of 3 phases: Camps (phase 1), Field Trips (phase 2) and Mentorship (phase 3).
+The programme reaches out to almost 4,500 girls each year (pre-Covid), and it consists of 3 phases: Camps (Phase 1), Field Trips (Phase 2) and Mentorship (Phase 3).

 Students are identified through partnering primary and secondary schools, girls’ shelters and family service organizations throughout the country.

 We are proud to say that more than 26000 girls have gone through this programme since its inception in 2014.

 If you are interested to volunteer for us,

 please click the signup button below.

 Please click here to donate.